 Csound can receive MIDI events (like MIDI notes and MIDI control changes) from an external MIDI interface or from another program via a virtual MIDI cable.
 This information can be used to control any aspect of synthesis or performance.

 Csound receives MIDI data through MIDI Realtime Modules.
-These are special Csound plugins which enable MIDI input using different methods according to platform.
-They are enabled using the -+rtmidi command line flag in the <CsOptions> section of your .csd file, but can also be set interactively on some front-ends via the configure dialog setups.
+These are special Csound plugins which enable MIDI input using different methods according to a specific platform.
+They are enabled using the -+rtmidi command line flag in the <CsOptions> section of your .csd file.

 There is the universal "portmidi" module.
 PortMidi is a cross-platform module for MIDI I/O and should be available on all platforms.
-To enable the "portmidi" module, you can use the flag:
+To enable the "portmidi" module, use the flag (option):

 After selecting the RT MIDI module from a front-end or the command line, you need to select the MIDI devices for input and output.
 These are set using the flags -M and -Q respectively followed by the number of the interface.
 You can usually use: